 In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation relating to intellectual property, commercial arrangements and other matters.
-While the outcome of any such matters cannot be predicted with certainty, as of June 30, 2023, we were not party to any material pending proceedings.
+While the outcome of any such matters cannot be predicted with certainty, during the three months ended September 30, 2023, we were not party to any material pending proceedings.
 No material governmental proceedings are pending or, to our knowledge, contemplated against us.
 We are not a party to any material proceedings in which any director, member of senior management or affiliate of ours is either a party adverse to us or our subsidiaries or has a material interest adverse to us or our subsidiaries.